 - Obtaining a GRE / GMAT waiver

 More and more graduate programs, especially online programs, no longer require GRE or GMAT tests at all.
-You can search the internet to find lists of hundreds of online MBA no GMAT programs or grad school no GRE programs.
+You can research online MBA no GMAT programs or grad school no GRE programs.
 These schools understand that some applicants simply don’t perform well on standardized tests, can’t afford pricy test prep programs, or are working adults who don’t have the time to prepare for or take a lengthy exam.

 If the school does require GRE or GMAT test scores, it may be possible to obtain a waiver.
 These are granted to some students based on qualifying work and/or educational experience.